Vi19Z/VI19Z/docs/julep-concepts.md

 Agents can be given access to a number of "tools" -- any programmatic interface that a foundation model can "call" with a set of inputs to achieve a goal.
 For example, it might use a `web_search(query)` tool to search the Internet for some information.

-Unlike agent frameworks, julep is a _backend_ that manages agent execution.
-Clients can interact with agents using our SDKs. julep takes care of executing tasks and running integrations.
+Unlike agent frameworks, VI19Z is a _backend_ that manages agent execution.
+Clients can interact with agents using our SDKs.
+VI19Z takes care of executing tasks and running integrations.

-Tools in julep can be one of:
+Tools in VI19Z can be one of:

 1. User-defined `function`s
    These are function signatures that you can give the model to choose from, similar to how [openai]'s function-calling works.
 An example: